dsyer/presos/decks/spring-boot-intro.md

 ## Spring Boot Loader Limitations

+* No compression for top-level JAR entries
-* Don't create nested JAR from Strings without context `jar:file:/file.jar!/nested.jar!/a/b.txt`
+* Don't create nested JAR resource from String without context `jar:file:/file.jar!/nested.jar!/a/b.txt`
+* Use Spring abstractions for `Resource` wherever possible
 * Always use the context class loader (`ClassLoader.getSystemClassLoader()` will fail)

 > You don't need to use it, consider shade or a classic WAR

-## Testing with Spring Test (MVC)
+## Testing with Spring Test (and MVC)

 `SpringApplication` is an opinionated creator of an `ApplicationContext`, but most of the behaviour is encapsulated in `ApplicationContextInitializer` implementations.
-To reproduce the behaviour of you app in an integration test it is useful to duplicate those features you can use the corresponding initializers.
+To reproduce the behaviour of your app in an integration test it is useful to duplicate those features, so you can use the corresponding initializers.

-Example if you have externalized configuration:
+Example with externalized configuration:

 ```java
 @RunWith(SpringJUnit4ClassRunner.class)